 Gigha is 7 miles long by 1 mile across, narrowing to a waist barely a quarter of a mile wide.
 The road runs north/south with farm tracks leading east and west.
 The coast measures about 30 miles due to the indented nature of the shoreline with its rocky coves and silver-sanded beaches.
 The island habitat is rich and varied, and there are many sites of historical interest.

 The terrain of the island is varied, from mixed woodland, pasture land, sandy beaches, rocky shores, bracken and bramble-covered hillsides to rocky heather-clad hilltops.
-Whatever the weather strong shoes or walking boots are recommended even in dry weather, but wellington boots for some paths when it is wet – Gigha enjoys more than its fair share of sunshine, but it does sometimes get rain
+Whatever the weather strong shoes or walking boots are recommended even in dry weather, and wellington boots for some paths when it is wet – Gigha enjoys more than its fair share of sunshine, but it does sometimes get rain.

 On a clear day you can see the coast of Antrim in Ireland to the south west, the long mountainous shapes of Islay and Jura to the north west, Ben More on Mull far to the north, the hills of Kilberry to the north east, and Goatfell on Arran rising behind the hills of Kintyre to the east.